sumit021196/green/README.md

 ## API Endpoints

-- `GET /api/results` - Get financial results
+- `GET /api/results` - Fetch financial results
-- `GET /api/list-files` - List PDF files in storage
+- `GET /view-pdf` - View PDF reports
-- `GET /view-pdf` - View PDF in browser
+- `GET /api/download-report` - Download PDF reports

-- `GET /api/download-report` - Download PDF file
+## Contributing

-- `POST /api/upload` - Upload new PDF file
+1. Fork the repository

-## Technologies Used
+2. Create a feature branch

-- Express.js
+3. Commit your changes
-- Supabase
+4. Push to the branch
-- HTML5/CSS3
+5. Create a Pull Request

-- JavaScript (ES6+)
+## License

-- Node.js
+This project is proprietary and confidential.